DOI-USGS/gems-tools-arcmap/README.md

 If you are looking for tools that work in ArcGIS Pro using Python 3.6, go to https://github.com/usgs/gems-tools-pro

 See below for download and installation.
-See the Wiki (tab above) for documentation of the tools and instructions on the use of the GeMS schema.
-For information on NCGMP09, the precursor to the GeMS database schema, see the Archive section at http://ngmdb.usgs.gov/Info/standards/GeMS/.
+See the [Wiki](https://github.com/usgs/gems-tools-arcmap/wiki) (tab above) for documentation of the tools and instructions on the use of the GeMS schema.
+For more information on the GeMS database schema, go to https://ngmdb.usgs.gov/Info/standards/GeMS/

 GeMS Tools was written in Python 2.7 by Ralph Haugerud, Evan Thoms, and others.
 Scripts have been developed and tested on Windows 7 and 10, using various versions of ArcGIS (9.1 - 10.7).